berthoud/DaRePype/docs/index.rst

 Configuration
 =============

 The pipeline will also not run without a valid configuration file.
 These configuration files are written in plain text and are divided into sections (specified by [brackets] ), each section contains keywords.
-A HAWC configuration file contains the following sections:
+A DarePype configuration file contains the following sections:
- - General information such as the list of python packages to use for pipe steps.
+ - General information such as the list of python packages to use for pipe steps (steppacks).
+ - Data information such as which part of the filename indicates the file step identifier and which data objects to load.
  - Information for each pipe mode, such as the sequence of pipe steps.
-The mode shown in the example below runs the steps LoadHAWC, Demod, Flat and NodBeams.
-The results from Demod, Flat and NodBeams are saved.
+The mode_chop shown in the example below runs the steps LoadHAWC, Demod, Flat and NodBeams.
+The results from Demod and NodBeams are saved.
 The mode applies to files where the INSTCFG keyword is “POLARIZATION” and where the CMDFILE keyword is “ChopNod.txt”.
  - A section for each pipe step.
-For example, the flat file pathname is specified in the flatfield step section.
-The step shown in the example below (flat) has two parameters: flatfile, a string, and datalist, a list of strings.
+In the example for StepFlat below, the step two parameters: flatfile, a string, and datalist, a list of strings.
  - Information about data handling such as instructions to substitute primary header keywords or combining multiple files.

  Config file example:

 .. code-block:: ini

+    [general]
+        # list of packages to look for pipe step modules (order matters)
+        steppacks = darepype.drp

+    [data]
+        # Regexp for part of the filename before the file step identifier
+        # - default is '\A.+\.' for all filename before the last '.' including the '.'
+        filenamebegin = '\A.+\.'
+        # Regexp for part of the filename after the file step identifier
+        # - default is '\.[A-Za-z0-9]+\Z' for alphanum characters after last '.'
+        filenameend = '\.fits(\.gz)?\Z' # For fits files
+        # list of data objects to consider when loading data
+        dataobjects = DataFits

     [mode_chop]
         # list of steps
-        stepslist = StepLoadHAWC, StepDemod, save, StepFlat, save, StepNodBeams, save
+        stepslist = StepLoadHAWC, StepDemod, save, StepFlat, StepNodBeams, save
         # List of keyword=values required in file header to select this pipeline mode
         #   Format is: Keyword=Value|Keyword=Value|Keyword=Value
         datakeys = "INSTCFG = POLARIZATION|CMTFILE = ChopNod.txt"